StreamAMG/streamamg-sdk-ios/PurchasesReadme.md

 Change Log:
 ===========

-All notable changes to this project will be documented in this section.
+All notable changes to this project will be documented [here](Changelog.md)
-### 1.2.0 - Updated AMGPurchaseDelegate to include error listener when products retrieval fails

-### 1.1.10 - Updated valdiatePurchase API to accept custom JWT Token

-### 1.0 - Release

-### Beta releases

-### 0.10 - Purchases Module added to SDK

-### 0.1 -> 0.9 - No Purchases Module